markomitranic/Epidemic-Poker/README.md

 ### Initial build
 The first thing to do is to copy and customize environment values in `.env.dist`.
 In the present setup ENV is used for secret management as well, although this can be extended with propper system if needed.

 With nothing out of the ordinary, a simple `docker-compose build && docker-compose up` should spin everything up.
-For ease of use, you can find two commands `./deploy_dev.sh` or `./deploy_prod.sh`.
+For ease of use, i have attached a `./deploy.sh` script.
+Once up and running, the application is awailable at port 8080, and ready to be proxied further.

 ### Service Architecture
 TBA...